iistarion/ash-stats/README.md

 This project is licensed under the [GNU General Public License v3.0](LICENSE).

-## Contributing

-Feel free to fork this repository and submit pull requests to enhance its functionality or add new features.
-By contributing, you agree that your contributions will be licensed under the same [GNU General Public License v3.0](LICENSE) as this project.
-Please note that simplicity is a key priority for this project.

 ## Author

 Ash Stats is maintained by Carlos Yaque.